 We have very small tutor groups (8-9 pupils) and your child’s tutor will keep in regular contact with you.
 We also send home progress reports at half term and a full progress report at the end of each term.
 If you have any concerns, questions, or just feel you just want to ‘touch base’ on how your child is progressing or settling in, members of staff will be happy to help you at any point in the term.

 The vast majority of our pupils go on to study at the university of their choice.
 We have a number of pupils who choose to continue their studies further afield and head for the USA or Europe.
 Other go onto pursue specialist courses at elite colleges such as RADA, the Royal Northern College of Music and the Ruskin School of Art.
 See this year’s leaver destinations

 On average, 10 pupils receive offers to study at either Oxford or Cambridge in a wide range of subjects.

 What are the options for boarding?

 We are a large boarding school with high numbers of full boarders joining us from across the East Midlands and the UK, as well as some international students.
-Equally, we know that some families want a more flexible option, so from September 2017 we will be offering a flexi-boarding package, where families can choose up to 5 nights per week.
+Equally, we know that some families want a more flexible option, so we offer a flexi-boarding package, where families can choose up to 5 nights per week.
 You can select which nights are taken, during the week or over the weekend, to best suit your family’s needs.

 You can find a fuller explanation on our boarding pages.